sherisumanthreddy/SDLC_2_Electron/1_Requirements/README.md

 * User can choose any game of his choice from the given list.

 ## When:

-This game is played in a short interval of time when the two players are decided to pass the boring time or challenge who will win among themself.
+* These games can be played in a short interval of time if the user wants to prevent boredom, for relaxation and enjoyment.

 ## Where: